Hyperthyroidism

 Diagnosis and Treatment of Hyperthyroidism

 Blood tests of thyroid parameters such as fT3, fT4 and TSH are used for diagnosis.
 If immunogenic causes are suspected, relevant antibodies are also measured.
-The size of the thyroid gland can also be determined more precisely using sonography.
+The size of the thyroid gland can also be determined more precisely using ultrasound.

 Therapy is typically initially aimed at treatment with thyrostatic drugs and supportive symptomatic treatment.
 Radioiodine therapy can also be used to induce hypothyroidism, as this is easier to treat.
 In some cases, surgical therapy can also be considered as a treatment.